JJCBE New Building - Jabs Hall

 The Jake Jabs College of Business & Entrepreneurship (JJCBE) received a $25 million gift from MSU alumnus Jake Jabs last fall.
-A portion of that gift will be used to construct a new building.
-With the assistance of Comma-Q Architecture of Bozeman and Hennebery Eddy Architects of Portland, the college and the university are actively planning what the new building will look like on the outside and inside.
+A portion of that gift was used to construct a new building, Jabs Hall.
+With the assistance of Comma-Q Architecture of Bozeman and Hennebery Eddy Architects of Portland, the college and the university actively planned what the new building will look like on the outside and inside.

-Comma-Q's CoB project page will have comprehensive information from planning sessions, meetings and renderings concerning the new building as well as a place for you to submit your questions, comments and concerns.
+Comma-Q's CoB project page also has comprehensive information from planning sessions, meetings and renderings concerning the new building.

 June: The building is really shaping up.
 Glass windows and panels are being installed.

 Geothermal Wells have been completed!
 Comma-Q put together this video regarding the geothermal features of Jabs Hall and the Leon

 Spring 2014: Jabs Hall was also a featured article ("Montana State University Gets Connected to Geothermal") in the Geo Outlook magazine, published quarterly by Oklahoma State University and the International Ground Source Heat Pump Association (IGSHA): http://www.geooutlook.org/epub/GO2014No1/#18 (page 18)

 March: Jake Jabs visits MSU and stops by the new building site and was able to participate